 About the University of Waterloo Healing Forest

-The parcel is a five-hectare forest located between the Village residences, Health Services, and Westmount Road North.
+The first is the UW Urban Forest, a five-hectare forest located between the Village residences, Health Services, and Westmount Road North.
 This forest is the largest remaining wooded green space on the University of Waterloo’s main campus, and it includes the Laurel Creek creek bed, marshy floodplains, and a moist forest populated with native sugar maple, ironwood, and black cherry trees.

 In addition to the UW Urban Forest, the Healing Forest designation also includes a parcel of land on the University of Waterloo Environmental Reserve with dedicated space for a sweat lodge, longhouse, on-the-land learning center, and medicine garden.
 Located at the intersection of Westmount Road North and Columbia Street, the reserve is just over forty-four hectares and houses forests, meadows, and Columbia Lake.